danyspin97/danyspin97-site/content/blog/exherbo_subreddit.md

 You can discuss topic relavant to the distro, take up any problem that you have encountered or share your thoughts and setups.

-Note that Exherbo development take place on our _Gitlab instance_[^3] and the critical discussions still happen on _#exherbo_ IRC channel on _Freenode_[^4].
+Note that Exherbo development takes place on our _Gitlab instance_[^3] and the critical discussions still happen on _#exherbo_ IRC channel on _Freenode_[^4].

-Furthermore, distro documentation[^5] is currently under reorganisation and we encourage you to open an _issue_ (or even better a _Merge Request_!) telling us which parts you don’t find and which parts are hard to grasp.
+Furthermore, distro documentation[^5] is currently under reorganisation, and we encourage you to open an _issue_ (or even better a _Merge Request_!) telling us which parts you don’t find and which parts are hard to grasp.